arepo90/Soccer-2023/README.md

 **test(int Pow)** can be called to test the motor.
 It will move with the power indicated in the argument for 1 second, then it will change directions with the same power for another second.

 ### Light sensors
 Each sensor block is treated as a different object, meaning that every object is in charge of two analog pins.
+They are called L1, L2, L3 and L4, starting from the back and moving counterclockwise.
 They each output an 8-byte number (0 -> 1024) that represents the current level of luminosity being received by the photoresistor.
 In this case, a simple threshold is used to determine when a line is touched.

 Along with the constructors, there is a special boolean argument (arg1) that is used to determine the source of the threshold limit.
 A *false* value will take the limits from the *#define* section at the start, while a *true* value will take them from the Arduino's EEPROM memory through the **memRead()** and **memSave()** helper functions (documented later in the text).